-A majority of homes have a kettle grill in the yard or shed!
+Most homes have a kettle grill in the yard or shed, and it’s the perfect way to smoke juicy, tender, and falling-apart brisket!

-All you need to do is know how to place your charcoal briquettes, select the right type of wood chunks and get the cooking technique right.
+Most people think kettle grills are just for grilling, but converting a regular charcoal grill into a smoker is not hard.
+All you need to do is place your charcoal briquettes, select the correct type of wood chunks, and get the cooking technique right.

 Should You Use Brisket Point Or Brisket Flat?